HeardLibrary/digital-scholarship/script/r/structures.md

 thing <- list(fruitKind="apple", euler=2.71828, vectorData=animal, curse="!@#$%")
 ```

-Notice that as I add items to the list, I can assign also assign names to each item.
+Notice that as I add items to the list, I can also assign names to each item.
 The items can be referenced by those names.
 This allows an R list to behave like a dictionary in Python or a JSON object consisting of name:value pairs.
 (Note: names can also be assigned to items in a vector, although that is often not particularly useful.)

 ![](../images/create-list.png)